canaery/xdflow/docs/tutorials/reusable-ml-patterns.md

 ## Class and Domain Weighting

 Use `BalanceClassWeightTransform` to attach a `sample_weight` coordinate that downstream sklearn-compatible estimators can consume.
+Weighting stays in the container, so it can move with the same trial axis as the labels and metadata.

 ```python
 from sklearn.linear_model import LogisticRegression